razuf/apa/examples/apa_example/benchee/bench_results.md

 ## Performance comparison with Decimal - fortunately it's much faster and lower memory

-unbelievable - I will check that with another environment
+unbelievable - but checked with another environment (linux - VM - see below)
 ```
 ##### With input 1 Digits Integer as String #####
 Name                        ips        average  deviation         median         99th %